jmakeig/modulesdb/README.md

                             password and you don't supply one at the command line or in the prefrences file you will be prompted for it.
       --permission [PERMISSIONS], -perm [PERMISSIONS]
-                            The permissions that should be set on all files.
+                            Zero or more permissions that should be set on all files.
+Each entry should be an individaul role:capability, where capability is in {read, update, execute}, for example -perm app-user:execute.
       --ignore [IGNORE]     A gitignore-style path to ignore for observation and walking.
       --config CONFIG, -K CONFIG